redhat-developer/gitops-repo-example/README.md

   A Service can have a source repository and an image repository.
 Services are unique within an Environment.
 However, no two Services can share a same source Git reposiotry even though they belong to different Environments.
 In the pipelines.yaml file, the services holds information to the type of trigger binding(extracts useful information from payloads) and trigger template(holds information essential for pipeline runs), the sealed secret name and the namespace in which it is present.

 Our current pipelines model corresponds to the structure defined in the pipelines.yaml file.
 We can have as many environments, an environment folder inturn comprises of applications.
 An application has no real significance without services,hence the service are located within the application folder.
 A service contains the necessary deployment and config files, services are unique to an environment.

+## Disclaimer

+This repository cannot be applied to the cluster since the sealed secrets are encrypted with accordance to the cluster at the time of creation of the repository.
+To create a GitOps repository that can be applied to the cluster, kindly run the commands showcased below.

 ## Commands used to build mock repo
 The following repo is build by running the following 3 commands: